swiftlang/swift-evolution/proposals/nnnn-non-exhaustive-enums.md

 This is an additive feature, so we can come back and consider it in more detail even if we leave it out of the language for now.
 Meanwhile, the effect can be imitated using an Optional or ImplicitlyUnwrappedOptional parameter.

-### Drop `@nonexhaustive`
+### Non-exhaustive enums in Swift 4 mode

-Since `@nonexhaustive` is the default in Swift 5 mode, it's only going to be used in the "older" Swift 4 mode.
-It would simplify the language slightly to simply disallow Swift 4 code from declaring non-exhaustive enums; in that case we wouldn't need the `@nonexhaustive` annotation at all.
+This proposal provides no way to declare non-exhaustive enums in Swift 4 mode.
+We would need to introduce a new attribute (`@nonexhaustive`) to allow that.
+Since we expect people to move projects to Swift 5 over time, however, this isn't a long-term concern.
+Not every new feature needs to be available in Swift 4 mode, and the proposal is simpler without a negative attribute.

 ### "Can there be a kind of open enum where you can add new cases in extensions?"